Tender, Slow-Simmered, and Made for Real Life

 - Before You Begin

-- In a bowl, gently mix beef, pork, breadcrumbs, Parmesan, eggs, garlic, parsley, salt, and pepper.
-Do not overmix.
+- In a large bowl, gently combine beef, pork, breadcrumbs, Parmesan, eggs, garlic, parsley, salt, and pepper.
+Mix only until combined.
+Avoid overmixing to keep meatballs tender.

 About the Author